LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 14 - Delete vehicle.md

 }
 ```

-Then add it to return statement:
+Then add it to the return statement:

 ```js
 return {